AmirAli-AZ/JFXSplash/README.md

 Create a custom splash screen

-If you use `.setLayout(Parent root)`, the library will automatically create a custom splash screen; if not, it will set the default.
+If you use `.setLayout(Parent root)`, the library will automatically create a custom splash screen.

+if not, it will set the default.

 ```java
 var loader = new FXMLLoader(getClass().getResource("splash-view.fxml"));